Rubiksman78/MonikA.I/README.md

 ## :boom: NEW

-You can now just download the `executables.zip` and the `game` folder in the latest releases !
-Put the game in your root game directory (where there is the `game` folder already in there) and run the `main` executable in the `executables/dist` folder.
+You can now just download the `MonikA.I.-version.zip` and the `game` folder in the latest releases !
+Put the game in your root game directory (where there is the `game` folder already in there) and run the `main` executable in the `MonikA.I.-version/dist/main` folder.
 You don't need to download the `source_code.zip`

 ![GUI](images/image_2023-01-09_172258738.png)